rotsix/dotfiles/README.md

 Here is my dotfiles !

-I use bspwm, sxhkd, lemon{bar,buddy}, firefox, luakit and vim.
+I use i3, polybar, luakit and vim.
 Termite as terminal for sure.

 Deps :